Connect with us

 “Our work makes clear that people do not abandon their civil and constitutional rights at the jailhouse door,” Assistant Attorney General Kristen Clarke of the Justice Department’s Civil Rights Division told reporters in a press conference Wednesday.
 “The unconstitutional conditions in Mississippi’s prisons have existed for far too long, and we hope that this announcement marks a turning point towards implementing sound, evidence-based solutions to these entrenched problems.”

 Department officials released a 60-page report Wednesday that centers on the three prisons besides Parchman.
-The concluded that the Mississippi Department of Corrections “does not adequately supervise incarcerated people, control contraband, and investigate incidents of harm and misconduct.
+The report concluded that the Mississippi Department of Corrections “does not adequately supervise incarcerated people, control contraband, and investigate incidents of harm and misconduct.
 These basic safety failures and the poor living conditions inside the facilities promote violence, including sexual assault.
 Gangs operate in the void left by staff and use violence to control people and traffic contraband.”

 Clarke said one major reason for this problem is that vacancy rates for correctional officers run between 30% and 50% at these prisons.